 - Superimposed inflation was assumed to be 2.5 per cent per annum.
 Superimposed inflation refers to the tendency for medical indemnity claim amounts to increase at rates faster than general inflation.
-Bursts of superimposed inflation have been observed in the past.
-Despite this, superimposed inflation is typically allowed for with a constant assumption.
-For this exercise, an allowance of between 2 per cent and 5 per cent per annum might be reasonable.
-We have adopted an assumption towards the lower end of this range, having regard to the potential impact of the various tort reforms that have taken place.
+Whilst superimposed inflation has been observed in “bursts” the past, the timing is unpredictable.
+As a consequence, superimposed inflation is typically allowed for with a constant assumption.
+Due to the limited data, there is some judgement required in selecting this assumption.

-A.4.17 Claim payments were discounted at a rate of 6 per cent per annum.
+- Claim payments were discounted at a rate of 6 per cent per annum.
 This is the same rate as was assumed last year.
-The chosen rate provides consistency with the rate adopted in a number of similar contexts and therefore is suitable from a whole of government perspective.
+The chosen rate provides consistency with the rate adopted in a number of similar contexts and therefore is suitable from a whole of government perspective at 30 June 2017.

-A.4.18 In any valuation, it is informative to compare the ‘actual’ estimated liabilities12 at the valuation date with that which was expected in the prior review.
+A.4.17 In any valuation, it is informative to compare the ‘actual’ estimated liabilities11 at the valuation date with that which was expected in the prior review.
 This can highlight areas where a change in approach, or experience has impacted the results.

-A.4.19 Table 13 compares the ‘actual’ estimated Scheme liabilities in relation to prior medical incidents as at 30 June 2016 to the ‘expected’ amounts, which are based on the prior review and actual cash flows during 2015-16.
+A.4.18 Table 13 compares the ‘actual’ estimated Scheme liabilities in relation to prior medical incidents as at 30 June 2017 to the ‘expected’ amounts, which are based on the prior review and actual cash flows during 2016-17.
 For simplicity, the liability for the amount paid by MIIs but not yet recovered and claims handling expense allowance are not included.

-A.4.20 The ‘actual’ estimated notified liability is about $7.8 million higher than the ‘expected’ liability based on the prior review.
-The increase is mostly due to a change in our methodology this year whereby we applied a 50 per cent margin to the industry actuaries’ cash flow projections.
-This was informed in part by upward revisions in the industry actuaries’ liability estimates in relation to claims that have been previously notified.
-The actual payments during 2015-16 were very similar to expected.
+A.4.19 The ‘actual’ estimated notified liability is about $9 million lower than the ‘expected’ liability based on the prior review.
+This is mostly due to a change in our methodology this year whereby we did not apply any margin to the industry actuaries’ cash flow projections.
+The actual payments during 2016-17 were similar to expected.

-A.4.26 We have to rely extensively on the high-level cash flow projections provided by industry actuaries.
-The data provided in late 2016 were significantly below historical payment trend as suggested by DHS payments data.
-Therefore, we have applied a 50 per cent margin to the industry’s projections.
+A.4.23 We have to rely extensively on the high-level cash flow projections provided by industry actuaries.
+Data often changes significantly year on year, and they are sometime very different to the historical payment trend as suggested by DHS payments data.
 Attempting to reconcile the two different sources of data is one area of difficulty when estimating run-off cover claims cost.

-A.4.28 Ultimately, uncertainty is evidenced by the fact that the scheme is still immature.
-Less than 250 claims have been notified to insurers that have a case estimate attached to them.
+A.4.25 Ultimately, uncertainty is evidenced by the fact that the scheme is still immature.
+Less than 300 claims have been notified to insurers that have a case estimate attached to them, and less than 200 claims have been reimbursed by DHS.
 There is insufficient data for a more scientific modelling approach.